 In her spellbinding debut, Ausma Zehanat Khan has written a complex and provocative story of loss, redemption, and the cost of justice that will linger with readers long after turning the final page.

-The Unquiet Dead is the winner of the Barry Award, the Arthur Ellis Award and the Romantic Times Award for Best First Novel.
+The Unquiet Dead is the winner of the Barry Award, the Arthur Ellis Award, and the Romantic Times Award for Best First Novel.
 It is also the winner of the AudioFile Earphones Award.